ademisler/pickachu/README.md

 clipboard and displayed in a short notification.

 ## Keyboard Shortcuts
 Pickachu defines a single shortcut using the Chrome `commands` API.
+Press `Ctrl+Shift+P` to open the popup from any page.

 | Action | Shortcut |
 | ------ | -------- |